Manganese

-Manganese is a chemical element with the symbol Mn and atomic number 25.
+Manganese is a chemical element; it has symbol Mn and atomic number 25.
 It is a hard, brittle, silvery metal, often found in minerals in combination with iron.
-Manganese is a transition metal with a multifaceted array of industrial alloy uses, particularly in stainless steels.
+First isolated in the 1770s, manganese is a transition metal with many industrial alloy uses, particularly in stainless steels.
 It improves strength, workability, and resistance to wear.
-Manganese oxide is used as an oxidising agent; as a rubber additive; and in glass making, fertilisers, and ceramics.
+Manganese oxide is used as an oxidising agent, as a rubber additive, and in glass making, fertilizers, and ceramics.
 Manganese sulfate can be used as a fungicide.

 Manganese is also an essential human dietary element, important in macronutrient metabolism, bone formation, and free radical defense systems.
 It is a critical component in dozens of proteins and enzymes.
 It is found mostly in the bones, but also the liver, kidneys, and brain.
 In the human brain, the manganese is bound to manganese metalloproteins, most notably glutamine synthetase in astrocytes.

-Manganese was first isolated in 1774.
-It is familiar in the laboratory in the form of the deep violet salt potassium permanganate.
+Manganese is commonly found in laboratories in the form of the deep violet salt potassium permanganate where it is used as an oxidizer.
+Potassium permanganate is also used as a biocide in water treatment.

 It occurs at the active sites in some enzymes.
-Of particular interest is the use of a Mn-O cluster, the oxygen-evolving complex, in the production of oxygen by plants.
+Of particular interest is the use of a Mn–O cluster, the oxygen-evolving complex, in the production of oxygen by plants.

 Characteristics

 Physical properties

 Manganese is a silvery-gray metal that resembles iron.
-It is hard and very brittle, difficult to fuse, but easy to oxidize.
-Manganese metal and its common ions are paramagnetic.
+It is hard and very brittle, difficult to melt, but oxidizes easily.
+Manganese and its common ions are paramagnetic.
 Manganese tarnishes slowly in air and oxidizes ("rusts") like iron in water containing dissolved oxygen.